timescale/docs/cloud/multi-factor-authentication.md

     two-factor authentication, save your recovery codes.
     </highlight>

-    After you add two-factor authentication, an email notification is sent to you.
+1. If two-factor authentication is enabled correctly, an email notification is sent to you.

 </procedure>